Can You File a Claim for PTSD After Your Houston Accident?

 Keep in mind, even if you can prove you have PTSD, your personal injury attorney in Houston still has to prove your damages.

-What Kind of Damages Will You Receive?
+What Kind of Damages Will You Receive For Your Claim For PTSD?

 If you are suffering PTSD as a result of your accident, your attorney will demand certain damages.
 The defendant should be responsible for any losses suffered as a result of their behavior.
 That’s why your personal injury attorney in Houston is going to demand the following damages: